-NOAA Fisheries' Alaska Region has a clear mission to provide science-based stewardship of Alaska's marine resources and their habitats in the Gulf of Alaska, eastern Bering Sea, and Arctic oceans.
-We are guided by strategic plans that set multi-year goals and objectives, and we have for many years identified milestones to track our progress on some major activities each quarter, but the Alaska Region has never before laid out our top priorities on an annual basis.
-Doing so is a way to make clear to Alaska Region staff, other parts of NOAA Fisheries, and our partners and stakeholders the top things we aim to accomplish this fiscal year.
+This is the second annual compilation of top priorities for NOAA Fisheries' Alaska Region, supporting our mission to provide science-based stewardship of Alaska's marine resources and their habitats in the Gulf of Alaska, eastern Bering Sea, and Arctic oceans.
+We are guided by strategic plans that set multi-year goals and objectives, and we have for many years identified milestones to track our progress on some major activities each quarter.
+Laying out our top priorities for FY24 in this document is an additional step and a way to make clear to Alaska Region staff, other parts of NOAA Fisheries, and our partners and stakeholders the top things we aim to accomplish this fiscal year.
 Given that we have limited resources, it's useful to remind ourselves about what needs to come first, while of course recognizing that priorities sometimes must shift in response to changes around us.

-This document identifies our priorities for FY23 based on the Alaska Region 2022-2027 Strategic Plan, higher level strategic plans, and our Senior Leadership Team's view of the most pressing things we need to do this year to meet our legal mandates, address the expectations of our stakeholders, and support our staff.
-Although we're issuing this firstever annual priorities document at the beginning of the second quarter of FY23, in the future we'll strive to articulate our annual priorities in October at the start of each fiscal year.
-Thanks to all of our amazing Alaska Region personnel and affiliates for your great work!
+This document identifies our priorities based on the Alaska Region 2022-2027 Strategic Plan, higher-level strategic plans, and our Senior Leadership Team's view of the most pressing things we need to do this year to meet our legal mandates, address the expectations of our stakeholders, and support our staff.
+The Alaska Region accomplishes many other important tasks over the course of a year that are priorities for various NOAA Fisheries programs.
+This document strives to capture must-do priorities at the level of the Alaska Region as a whole.
+I'm deeply grateful for the excellent work of all our amazing Alaska Region personnel and affiliates!